Noah0217/React-Counter/README.md

 # React-Counter

 ## Description
-A simple React.js counter that can increment and decrement the counter.
+A simple React.js application that can increment and decrement the counter.

 ## Installation
 Code can be found in `App.js`